Niger's president says that some presidential guard members are trying to move against him | Politics

 - Niger

-The tweet said the president and his family were doing well, but that the army and the national guard were ready to attack if those involved didn't change their minds.
+The president and his family were doing well, but the army and the national guard were ready to attack if those involved didn't change their minds.

+It's unclear what ignited the tensions, but on Wednesday streets surrounding the presidential palace in the capital, Niamey, were blocked off as were some of the ministries.
+Someone close to the president who wasn't authorized to speak to the media told The Associated Press that the presidential guard surrounded his house with him and his wife inside and that negotiations were underway between the parties, she said.(AP) RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)